Harsha2319/Natural-Language-Processing/Probabilistic POS Tagger/README.md

 ## How to run?
 ### Training - Builds the Bigram model
-If you run the code for the first time (i.e., if the bigram models are not stores in the same folder as the program) with 1 argument (Program file name) model will train on the training data and build the bigram model
+If you run the code for the first time (i.e., if the bigram models are not stored in the same folder as the program) with 1 argument (Program file name) model will train on the training data and build the bigram model.

-Example : python probabilistic.py
+Example: python probabilistic.py

-### Testing - Computes Probability of test sentence
+### Testing - Computes probability of test sentence
-Program can be executed multiple times for testing once it is trained, But at each run the program will only take one input sentence.
+The program can be executed multiple times for testing once it is trained, But at each run, the program will only take one input sentence.
 The program takes 2 arguments (Program file name, test sentence)

-  * Outputs : Maximum probabiliy of the test sentence and the sequence of tags that resulted in the max probability.
-(Each word in the input sequence will be pared to the corresponding word in the output tag sequence)
+  * Outputs: Maximum probability of the test sentence and the sequence of tags that resulted in the max probability.
+(Each word in the input sequence will be paired to the corresponding word in the output tag sequence)
-  * Example : python probabilistic.py "closed in October and the jobs moved ."
+  * Example: python probabilistic.py "closed in October and the jobs moved ."

-(NOTE : Test sentence must be included in double quotes.
+(NOTE: Test sentence must be included in double-quotes.